skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2023-10-10, with latest median and mean data as of [Episode 253](https://thefeed.libsyn.com/253-taylor-swift-travis-kelse-and-the-crtc-chaos).*

 *Updated 2023-09-19, with latest country and user agent data as of [Episode 252](https://thefeed.libsyn.com/252-the-podcasting-minimum-guarantee).*

 *Updated 2023-09-05, with latest median and mean data as of [Episode 251](https://thefeed.libsyn.com/251-its-ok-to-only-have-an-audio-podcast-and-linkfire-excitement).*